When building a data visualisation library from scratch you will often run into the challenge of mapping continuous datasets onto discrete pixels.

 There are two approaches:

 1) You can position your bars along a continuous scale and allow aliasing when a bar sits between two pixels.
-That’s what Dune analytics does and that’s why their bars can look a bit blurry, albeit accurate:
+That’s what Dune analytics does and that’s why their bars can look a bit blurry at the edges, albeit accurate:

 2) Or, you can round bar positions to the nearest pixel and prevent aliasing.